Linda Richardson, champion for North Philly’s Uptown Theater, dies at 73

-Linda Richardson, who led the effort for the revitalization of the Uptown Theater, passed away over the weekend according to reports.
+Linda Richardson, who was president of the Uptown Entertainment & Development Corporation (UEDC), died on Monday.
 Richardson was 73.

-Richardson, a North Philadelphia native, was very active and committed to restoring the Uptown Theater, the legendary concert hall on North Broad Street.
+Richardson launched a capital campaign for $8 million, raised $5 million, and provided oversight to the construction project of the theater.
+She started the Uptown Radio station WJYN 98.5 FM, a low frequency station serving North Philadelphia and Center City.
+She created an award-winning STEAM (Science, Technology, Engineering, Art and Math) youth program, harvesting the creative energy of North Philadelphia youth.

-WDAS radio personality Patty Jackson talked about her efforts with the Uptown Theater and the impact Richardson had in the community.
+Richardson created a young adult leadership training camp to ensure the active engagement she experienced to spur civic responsibility in generations to come.
+Her role in revitalizing the Uptown Theater and harnessing the creative, commercial and civic talent in North Philadelphia is critical in keeping Philadelphia a Mecca for art, culture and business engagement.

 Log In